Seattle cuts hours at Alki Beach, Golden Gardens, citing ‘dangerous’ behavior

 At Golden Gardens in June 2021, a drive-by shooting took place after two groups got into a road-rage incident as another party, advertised through TikTok, was winding down.

-In 2017, police found over 20 rounds after a late-night shooting at Golden Gardens.
+In 2017, police found more than 20 rounds after a late-night shooting at Golden Gardens.

 Parks commissioners will review the pilot program after the summer.
 The review will include public comments and data collected throughout the pilot period, the department said.